Thursday, December 5, 2024

 I'm at the Bonghwang Motel, just down the street from the Havana, where that unpleasant woman works.
 Only W40,000 a night at Bonghwang.
 The fairly laid-back dude who manages the place was outside sweeping when I lumbered up: he spoke with a heavy southern accent but was very nice.
 He showed me a room with a bed, then decided the room would be too cold since it lacked an ondol (traditional floor heating), so he showed me to a bedless room (Korean-style, sleep on the floor), then he took me up one floor and showed me to another bedless room before letting me go.

-Naver once again jiggered the distances, claiming that today's walk was not 23K, but only 19K, as you see below.
+Naver once again jiggered the distances, claiming that today's walk was not 23K, but only 19K, as you see below (map image).
 I did walk a few extra kilometers, though, because I'd gotten to my destination ridiculously early—before 11 a.m.
 So I went to a pharmacy to buy some more waterproof "aqua" bandages (it was a quiet pharmacy, and the older lady running the place was friendly and chatty), then I resupplied myself at a local convenience store and, since it was after 11 a.m. by that point, I went to have lunch at my favorite local Chinese place... only to discover it had been bulldozed to the ground.
+Just my luck: the cosmos is always thwarting me.

-Luckily or unluckily, there was another Chinese place a couple lots down, so I went there.
+Fortunately or unfortunately, there was another Chinese place a couple lots down, so I went there.
 They've got good fried rice with lots of wok hey, but their jjajang-myeon somehow managed to be flavorless.
 I normally love jjajang-myeon, but it was as if I'd paid W7000 for a bowl of fog.
 I missed the other, now-defunct restaurant.

 After lunch, I still had too much time on my hands, so I went exploring to see what my other motel options might be.
 And that's how I stumbled upon Bonghwang, a "biketel" catering to cross-country bikers going south to Busan or north to Incheon.
 I knew better than to try the motel before 2 p.m., though, and since I still had almost two hours, I decided to keep walking, both to kill time and to digest my carby lunch.